m4bwav/seeded-random-utilities/README.md

 const rand = new SeededRandomUtilities('1234', PRNG.xoshiro128ss);
 ```

-An interface is provided for the main random class, `ISeededRandomUtilities`.
+An interface is provided for the main random class, `RandomUtilities`.

 ## Example
 A simple example is included.
 This may be run with _node_: `node sample/index.js`